jboe26/INF653_midterm/README.md

 DELETE /categories - Remove a category.

 ### Database
-Powered by PostgreSQL for secure data storage and relational management.
+Powered by PostgreSQL and hosted on Render.

-### Usage
-Interact with the API using tools like Postman or curl to send requests and view responses.

 ### Error Handling
 API responses include clear HTTP status codes and JSON error messages for invalid inputs or requests.